-When the initial plan, and successive amendments to the plan, are placed in the operating record they will be made publicly available on the MDU CCR web site in compliance with 40 CFR §257.107 (i)(4), Publicly Accessible Internet Site Requirements.
-Additionally, to comply with 40 CFR §257.106 (i)(4), Notification Requirements, MDU will "notify the State Director... when [the closure plan] has been placed in the operating record and on the owner or operator's publicly accessible internet site."
-Notification to State Director will be made to solidwaste@nd.gov as requested by the North Dakota Department of Environmental Quality.
+When the initial plan, and successive amendments to the plan, are placed in the operating record they will be made publicly available on the MDU CCR website in compliance with 40 CFR §257.107 (i)(4)/NDAC 33.1-08-08.3.e, Publicly Accessible Internet Site Requirements.
+Additionally, to comply with 40 CFR §257.106 (i)(4)/NDAC 33.1-20-08-08.2.e, Notification Requirements/Record Submission Requirements, MDU will "notify the State Director... when [the closure plan] has been placed in the operating record and on the owner or operator's publicly accessible internet site."
+Notification to the State Director will be made to solidwaste@nd.gov as requested by the North Dakota Department of Environmental Quality.

-Appendix A Figure
+Appendix A

+Figure